sdurz/ubot/README.md

 # uBot
-*uBot* is a minimalistic [Telegram BOT API](https://core.telegram.org/bots/api/) library for Golang that aims to be complete, idiomatic and extensible.
+**uBot** is a minimalistic [Telegram BOT API](https://core.telegram.org/bots/api/) library for Golang that aims to be complete, idiomatic and extensible.

+I'm writing this to support my own bot implementations.

 ## Overview
-*uBot* is a bot framework for [Telegram BOT API](https://core.telegram.org/bots/api/) that I'm writing to support my own bot implementations.

-Instead of providing a full API mapping, *uBot* relies on [axon](https://github.com/sdurz/axon) for accessing JSON data, which in turn is a minimal wrapper around Golang JSON marshal/unmarshal functionalities.
+Instead of providing a full API mapping, **uBot** relies on [axon](https://github.com/sdurz/axon) for accessing `JSON` data, which in turn is a minimal wrapper around Golang `JSON` marshal/unmarshal functionalities.

 It features a simple but extensible mechanism for message routing and filtering that allows the developers to write, reuse and compose their own [`Matcher`s](https://pkg.go.dev/github.com/sdurz/ubot#Matcher) and [`Handler`s](https://pkg.go.dev/github.com/sdurz/ubot#Handler).